igorkry/tnt4j-streams/README.md

 * As API integrated into your product
     * Write streams configuration file.
 See ['Streams configuration'](#streams-configuration) chapter for more details
     * use `StreamsAgent.runFromAPI(configFileName)` in your code
+* As system daemon service.
+See ['TNT4J-Streams as System Service configuration'](./bin/readmeServices.md) for details how to run
+TNT4J-Streams as your system service.

 ## TNT4J Events field mappings